How to use a vape pen to smoke weed & 7 devices first timers will love

 (Using a dab rig to vape wax, image from Stoner Girl Daily on Instagram)

-There you have it, how to use a vape pen isn’t really overly-complicated, even if this blog post is a bit long!
-But now you have a thorough overview of marijuana vape pen usage, for dry herb, weed wax or THC oil cartridges.
+There you have it, how to use a vape pen isn’t really overly-complicated, even for cannabis novices!
+But now you have a thorough overview of marijuana vape pen usage, for dry flower, weed wax or THC oil cartridges.
 As you learn how to vape weed and gain in experience, you can start with a disposable wax pen and then graduate up to reusable vape sticks, using either prefilled oil cartridges or refillable vape cartridges.
 While disposable buttonless vape pens are as easy to use as putting your lips on the mouthpiece and drawing the vapor in, how to use a push button vape pen isn’t too difficult to master, and sequences of button clicks can help you adjust the temperature of your leaf, weed wax or hash oil for optimum vaping.
 We’ve given you some tips on how to turn wax into oil for vape pen, the best temperature to vape weed and even how to fix a vape pen cartridge if your refillable or disposable vape cartridge is not working.
-Lastly, we ran down some nifty weed vaporizer contraptions for you to consider when you decide how to smoke wax or even dry herb!
+Lastly, we ran down some nifty weed vaporizer contraptions for you to consider when you decide how to smoke wax or even dry plant material!
 We have held your hand a little as you discovered how to use a vape pen for the first time, now it is time to take that knowledge, get yourself your own weed vaporizer and thumb the push button to enjoy some refreshing leaf, dab weed or THC oil vapor – just stay away from the colored vape smoke, not a good idea!